 iFax boasts a highly secure 256-bit SSL end-to-end encryption system — fully compliant with HIPAA, GLBA, and GDPR.
 So even when you are transmitting the most confidential documents, you can breathe easy knowing that your information is moving within a safe network.

 Want to reduce overhead costs significantly?
-Go digital and avoid expensive fax machines and high maintenance costs that eat into your profits by accessing iFax’s fax solutions online and or downloading the iFax app to your mobile device now.
+Go digital and avoid expensive fax machines and high maintenance costs that eat into your profits.
+Signup for iFax’s business solution or download the iFax app.